DIY Natural Lip Balm

 - Use a heat protector to hold the bowl and pour the mixture through the funnel into your waiting containers.

-- Remember the liquid will set quickly so make sure to pour it right after removing from the heat.
+- Remember the liquid will set quickly so make sure to pour it right after removing it from the heat.

 - Let the balm set at room temperature.
 It is ready to use when in solid form.